hbz/lobid-blog/_posts/2017-03-api-documentation-2.md

 date: 2017-02-03
 author: Adrian Pohl
 ---
-As outlined in the [previous post](http://blog.lobid.org/2017/02/23/api-documentation-1.html), there are different aspects of your API you need to take into account when working on the documentation.
+As outlined in the [previous post](http://blog.lobid.org/2017/02/23/api-documentation-1.html), there are different aspects of an API you need to take into account when working on the documentation.
 In this post I want to share how we carried out the documentation of the lobid API.

 # High-level documentation of the dataset

 To give persons (as well as machines) a quick overview over the dataset that is provided via the API, we mostly followed the W3C's [Data on the Web Best Practices recommendation](https://www.w3.org/TR/dwbp/#metadata).
-The result is a [JSON-LD file](http://lobid.org/organisations/dataset.jsonld) as well as a human-readable [HTML version](http://lobid.org/organisations/dataset) of the same information describing the dataset.
+The result is a [JSON-LD file](http://lobid.org/organisations/dataset.jsonld) describing the dataset as well as a human-readable [HTML version](http://lobid.org/organisations/dataset) of the same information.
 Note that we decided to use schema.org properties and classes where possible instead of DC Terms and  [DCAT](http://www.w3.org/ns/dcat) vocabulary as suggested in the W3C recommendation.

-# Documenting API & application profile
+# Documenting API, data structure & application profile

-Common practice of documenting a vocabulary or an application profile is using lists and tables, often contained within a PDF.
-Examples:

 When I try to get an understanding of a schema and how it is used, I quickly find myself looking out for example records.
-But examples are often secondary parts of documentations, if given at all. schema.org for example in contrast to other vocabularies highly values examples – but often even there examples are missing.
+But examples are often secondary parts of documentations, if given at all.
+Common practice of documenting a vocabulary or an application profile is using lists and tables, often contained within a PDF. schema.org for example in contrast to other vocabularies highly values examples – but often even there examples are missing.
 (E.g. it is hard to learn about how to use [the `publication` property](https://schema.org/publication) & the [publication event class](https://schema.org/PublicationEvent).)

 I believe that examples should be an integral part of documentation while I deem page-long tables listing elements of a metadata schema as rather annoying.
 So we started to turn this around by putting the example in the center of documentation following the bold claim that ""[All documentation should be built around examples](https://twitter.com/acka47/status/791271448245637120)".